Florida Sports Betting

 FL Sports Betting Overview, Timeline and Background

 Florida officials and the Seminole Tribe of Florida on Nov.
 1, 2021, announced a groundbreaking deal that would open the door to online and retail sports betting in the state.
-The state's Hard Rock Sportsbook launched online betting through its mobile app on Nov.
-1.
+The state's Hard Rock Bet launched online betting through its mobile app that very day.

 Florida's Legalization Timeline

 It's still in the process of getting sports betting to the goal line.
-We'll bet you care more about the sports of it all than the legal history, but here are some of the important events along the way:
+We'll bet you care more about the sports of it all than the legal history, but here are some of the important events that have happened along the way:

 July 2022